TalSomech/OOP-A/README.md

 # An implemantation of an weighted Undirectional graph in java.

 **Some Info:**
-the graph is built by 3 layer
+the graph is built by 3 layers

 # The Node layer which includes: